PnX-SI/GeoNature-citizen/README.md

 The data collection is gamified to improve the user management using badges and scores.
 It can also be customized to accept new user to be created or not.

-It is based on a fully open Source stack from PostgreSQL to Angular.
+It is based on a fully open source stack from PostgreSQL to Angular.

 **Francais:**